HomeThe BestThe best headphones for Jazz | FREQUENT FINDINGS!!

 Anywho, when it comes down to finding a good jazz headphone, some considerations need to be made:

-- Are you looking for the absolute best?
+Are you looking for the absolute best?
 This is highly subjective, but I’ve done quite a bit of research on the matter, and a few models do come up quite often when people discuss the best.
+I also have first hand experience with many of these choices, and I have a good idea of what sound signatures pair best with this particular genre.

 I did a search in google and saw a ton of forum discussions on Head-Fi, a popular and really informative website about everything headphone.
 I wanted some raw data, so instead of trying to remember which headphone popped up most frequently, I did a tally.
 Mind you, not every single headphone I came across is in here.
 Why?
 Because some of the ones that were only mentioned once I left out.
 Some like the Stax 007 and 009 series are so darned expensive that I personally wouldn’t bother.
 I’m not looking to mortgage away my life savings on a $2,000 pair of headphones.
 Lol.
 I’m pretty confident you aren’t either.